WIN/CANS Dissertation Grant Criteria 2018 – 2019

 For Figures, Graphs, Diagrams, Charts, Tables, and Figure Legends, you may use a smaller type size but it must be in a black font color, readily legible, and follow the font typeface requirement.
 Color can be used in figures; however, all text must be in a black font color, clear and legible.

-See Scientific Review Criteria document for more information.
+See Scientific Review Criteria (link is above in the Resources section) for more information.
 Applications will be reviewed by a subcommittee of the WIN Research Committee.
 Funding decisions will be made by the WIN Research Committee.
-Click here to view the Scientific Review Criteria for Grant Award

 The recipient will acknowledge funding from the WIN/CANS Dissertation Grant.